 You should also know that newer Rokus allow you to disable subtitles during playback.

-From an Android or iPhone
+Disney Subtitles on an Android or iPhone

 Play a movie or a show and tap on the device’s display.
-This applies to all Android and iOS devices – iPads included.
+This step applies to all Android and iOS devices – iPads included.

 Either way, you tap on the icon and select subtitle and audio options, then tap the menu under Subtitles to turn them off and on.